-- inform the relevant curriculum leader and classroom teacher as soon as possible - complete the Application for Special Provisions for Assessment and provide relevant documentation e.g. medical certificate. - adhere to alternative arrangements for submission of assessment, if applicable, as decided by the school. - Missed exams for Year 7 -10 students may be completed in the next lesson at the classroom teacher's discretion. - Students who are absent for presentations MUST complete an Application for Special Provision for Assessment and accompany this with the relevant medical paperwork on or before the due date. - Any assessment tasks not submitted by the specified due date and designated time (with no approved Application for Special Provision) will be subject to the school's policy regarding management of assessment non-submission (refer to section 4.7). - If a student is absent on the day an assignment task is due then they are still required to upload it to TURNITIN by the designated time and to email it to the teacher unless there are mitigating circumstances such as illness (which will require a medical certificate by way of explanation and an Application for Special Provision should be completed). - Technological breakdown (such as computer or printer malfunction, loss of USB memory device) will not be accepted as a valid reason for failure to submit assessment instruments on the due date.
+- inform the relevant Learning and Teaching Leader and classroom teacher as soon as possible - complete the Application for Special Provisions for Assessment and provide relevant documentation e.g. parental letter (Years7-10) or medical certificate (Years 11-12). - adhere to alternative arrangements for submission of assessment, if applicable, as decided by the school. - Missed exams for Year 7 -10 students may be completed in the next lesson at the classroom teacher's discretion. - Students who are absent for presentations MUST complete an Application for Special Provision for Assessment and accompany this with the relevant paperwork on or before the due date. - Any assessment tasks not submitted by the specified due date and designated time (with no approved Application for Special Provision) will be subject to the school's policy regarding management of assessment non-submission (refer to section 4.7). - If a student is absent on the day an assignment task is due then they are still required to upload it to TURNITIN by the designated time and to email it to the teacher unless there are mitigating circumstances such as illness (which will require a parental letter (Years 7-10) or medical certificate (Years 11-12) by way of explanation and an Application for Special Provision should be completed). - Technological breakdown (such as computer or printer malfunction, loss of USB memory device) will not be accepted as a valid reason for failure to submit assessment instruments on the due date.
 In these cases, students will be required to submit their most recent hard copy.
 If this is not possible then the draft will be matched to syllabus standards where evidence is available.